mehedi-sharif/soulspring/content/get-started.md

       image: "/images/initially-expects/02.svg"
       lists:
-      - To support you in your wellness journey, personalized supplements, remedies and biologics may be included in your personalized therapy plan
+      - To support you in your wellness journey, personalized supplements, remedies and biologics may be included in your therapy plan
     - title: Lifestyle Education
       image: "/images/initially-expects/03.svg"
       lists: